Coronavirus (COVID-19) information for NZEI Te Riu Roa members

 For the latest COVID-19 guidance, please check covid19.govt.nz

 All advice on this page is based on current information from Government agencies.
 For the most up to date information about COVID-19 and its impacts on your work, please visit the Ministry of Education website directly here.

 Now more than ever is a time to pull together and support one another.
-Successfully eliminating COVID-19 requires all our effort!
+Stamping out COVID-19 requires all our effort!
 Some of this is basic – remembering to wash our hands thoroughly and regularly – and some of it has been more challenging, like self-isolation.
 Ultimately, we can get through this together – but we need to be careful, intentional, and remember to look after one another.